Field Courses For University Students

 Application Process

 Your first step is to apply for the program here.
-The final application deadline is April 1, 2023, however, applications are reviewed on a rolling basis the 15th of every month from January through March.
-You will know within 30 days if you have been accepted to the program.
-For example, if you submit your application by January 15th, you will know if you have been accepted by February 15th.
-We anticipate all sections of the field course will fill this summer, so we encourage you to submit your application ASAP!
+The final application deadline is February 24, 2025.
+You will know by March 14, 2025 if you have been accepted to the program.
 If you are accepted to the program and are not already a Tulane student, you will need to apply for summer school at Tulane.
 You can find more information about that here.

 Questions?